General Metrics

 Notes:

-- When "Total" is shown in the "calculated as" list for a metric above, the Total metric will only be available if the chart type is set to Table or Matrix (see Chart View Types).
+- The “Total” metric is available only when the chart type is set to Table or Matrix (see Chart View Types).

-- Metrics whose name includes "unique" involve evaluating all instances across all queried devices within each individual time slice covered by the query's time range (see Table Time-slicing) but not between time slices.
+- Metrics labeled as "unique" are evaluated across all instances on queried devices within each individual time slice of the query's time range, but not between different time slices (see Table Time-slicing).

 Host Traffic Metrics

-If the traffic being queried includes traffic from any devices in the category of "Host" (i.e. kprobe host agent; see About kprobe) then data from those hosts will be stored in KDE to make available host-only metrics, which are covered in the following topics:
+When querying traffic that includes devices in the "Host" category (using Kentik’s host agent, see About the Universal Agent), the data from these hosts is stored in KDE.
+This enables host-only metrics, which are detailed in the following topics:

 top | section